opendatacloudservices/local-classification-spatial/README.md

 id: 1
 name (unique): districts > the relationships of different types is documented in CollectionRelations
 type: POLYGON
-current_geometry_source_id: 1 (for performance store which source holds the current geometry)

 This specific collection received two geometry imports (two version at different times):